fureyc/municipal-water-demand-forecasting/README.md

 This illustrates how a strong recent-demand signal can become temporarily misleading during rapid reversals.

+## Additional point-forecasting diagnostics

+Several additional analyses were used to evaluate the modeling decisions.

+### Linear-system geometry

+The curated 27-feature matrix was well conditioned after standardization.
+The broader 54-feature matrix was more correlated, primarily because direct demand lags and rolling demand summaries contain overlapping information.

+The broader matrix nevertheless improved prediction.
+Ridge regularization reduced coefficient variation and the condition number of the penalized system without discarding predictive directions.

+### Principal component regression

+PCR truncation did not improve validation performance.
+Even specifications retaining more than 99% of predictor variance performed worse than full ordinary least squares.

+This indicates that several low-variance directions contained useful predictive information.
+Predictor variance alone was therefore not a reliable feature-selection criterion.

+### Model interpretation

+Out-of-fold SHAP values were calculated only for validation observations, with the selected XGBoost model refitted separately within each fold.

+The leading predictors were stable across folds, though correlated demand and weather variables sometimes exchanged lower-ranked importance.
+Feature groups, ablation results and multiple importance measures were therefore emphasized over exact individual rankings.

+### Residual dependence

+The final XGBoost residuals showed little immediate dependence:

+- lag-one residual autocorrelation: 0.008
+- lag-seven residual autocorrelation: 0.109

+Longer-range structure remained at 14 and 28 days.
+The final residuals should not be treated as completely independent.

 ## From point forecasts to uncertainty

 Point forecasts answer only part of the forecasting problem.
 A utility may also want